-The Birth of Dawn by Herbert L Clarke (1867-1945) came next and its lively piano introduction and interludes were quite surprising.
+The Birth of Dawn by Herbert L Clarke (1867-1945) came next and was quite a surprise to me.
+It had a lively piano introduction and interludes.

 The penultimate piece was Romance from Concert for Euphonium by Karl Jenkins (b 1944).
-On this rather contemplative piece, Malcolm plays the accompaniment to Charley’s on the church organ.
+On this rather contemplative piece, Malcolm plays the accompaniment on the church organ.